DePayFi/documentation/docs/payments/tips/button.md

 ```

 :::info
 Some JavaScript frameworks modify `req.body` by default, which can break signature verification.
-To ensure accuracy, use the raw, unprocessed request body.
+If you encounter issues verifying the signature, try using the raw, unprocessed request body for verification:
 ```javascript
 app.use(express.json({
   verify: (req, res, buf, encoding) => {